Marie-Félicité Brosset

-Marie-Félicité Brosset (24 January 1802 – 3 September 1880) was a French orientalist who specialized in Georgian and Armenian studies.
-He worked mostly in Russia.
+Marie-Félicité Brosset (24 January 1802 – 3 September 1880) was a French historian and scholar who worked mostly in the Russian Empire.
+He specialized in Georgian and Armenian studies.

+Brosset's interest in the Caucasus developed while still in France.
+By the time he relocated to Saint Petersburg, of his 47 published works 36 were dedicated to Georgia, an interest he kept up throughout his career.

 Early life and first works

 Marie-Félicité Brosset was born in Paris into the family of a poor merchant, who died a few months after his birth.
 His mother destined him to the Church.
 He attended the theological seminaries in Orléans, where he studied Greek, Latin, Hebrew, and Arabic.

 Back in Paris, he attended lectures delivered at the Collège de France by Carl Benedict Hase (Greek), Antoine-Isaac Silvestre de Sacy (Arabic), and Jean-Pierre Abel-Rémusat (Chinese).
 He was elected to the Asiatic Society in 1825.
 His son, Laurent, reported "...after five years of unceasing effort, he suddenly gave up.." and he burned all the material he had created.

 From 1826 he devoted himself to the Armenian and Georgian languages, as well as their history and culture.
 He had finally found his true vocation.
 Books, texts, teachers, and documents were all scarce, however.
 For his work in Armenian, he was helped by Antoine-Jean Saint-Martin.
 For his Georgian work, he had to create his own dictionary from the Georgian translation of the Bible, which was faithful to the Greek text.